 - They are comparatively safe environments compared to the ‘real thing’.

 - Indoor facilities can stay open all year round, regardless of the weather.

 - They can also operate at night, so that many more participants are able to use the facilities.

 Indoor climbing walls are the best known indoor adventure environments, but there are others.
 Reefs, beaches, snowfields, ice walls, caves, and slalom white-water rafting courses are just some of the artificial environments that have been developed for adventure tourists.

 You can start the course at any time.

 It is studied by distance learning, so you can study in the comfort of your own home.
 But this doesn't mean you are all alone in your studies.
 Our highly qualified and friendly tutors are there to help you every step of the way.
 If you have any questions at all, they are always happy to help.

 Each lesson includes set tasks, and is completed with an assignment which the student submits to their course tutor.
 The tutor will mark the assignment and return this to the student with comments and suggestions for further reading.

 WHY STUDY WITH ACS?

-- We are an established distance learning school (for over 37 years), and independent.
+- We are an established distance learning school (since 1979), and independent.